finger-bone/xun-fei-datawhale-translation/notes/task2/task2.md

         return out_x, h
 ```

+There are also other things to note.

-The `contiguous` function is called, because when running on a multi-GPU environment, the tensor must be contiguous, in other words, the memory must be continuous, to be able to be transferred between GPUs.
+- The `contiguous` function is called, because when running on a multi-GPU environment, the tensor must be contiguous, in other words, the memory must be continuous, to be able to be transferred between GPUs.

+- Make sure to increase `dropout` to a large value so that the model does not over-fit.

+- If training on a multi-GPU environment, the model must be wrapped in `nn.DataParallel` to be able to run on multiple GPUs.

+- `pytorch` has a sort of feature-like bug, that is, when creating multiple tensor with different shapes, it will create cache for each shape, which will consume a lot of memory.
+To solve this problem, use `torch.cuda.empty_cache()` to clear the cache, which may work.
+A better way to get around would be to pad the tensor to the same length or the multiple of the same length.
+I didn't know that before so it's not in the code, but the memory was substantially higher than it should be, and the training was very slow.

+- enable truncating, or else some very long outliers will cause out of memory error.